Hailey Bieber's Latest High-Fashion Look Was Only $190

 Bieber worked with celebrity stylist, Andrew Mukamal for her YSL Beauty shoot.
 She wore a jersey wool off-the-shoulder top by New Zealand-based brand, Paris Georgia.
 The long-sleeved black number gave the perfect amount of shoulder with a hint of baby bump.

-In a second campaign photo, Bieber was pictured with the actual YSL fragrance while wearing a chunky gold statement necklace to match the perfume bottle.
+In the second photo of the series, Bieber was pictured with the actual YSL Beauty fragrance while wearing a chunky gold statement necklace to match the perfume bottle.

 Hailey’s Paris Georgia Top